lindaislinda/lindaislinda/README.md

 ## 💗👉😊 About Me

-- I am Linda Nguyen, a **Computer Science Junior** studying at the University of South Florida!
+- I am Linda (Nguyen) Nguyen, a **Computer Science Junior** studying at the University of South Florida!
 - I am most skilled in Full Stack Web Development, DevOps, and Cloud
 - I am interested in learning more about Web3